dev-rebase/dev-rebase.github.io/docs/open-source.md

+---
+description: Contribute to open source projects to build skills and connect with global developers.
+---

 # Open Source

 Contributing to open source is one of the best ways to grow as a developer, build your reputation, and connect with developers around the world.
 Open source gives you a way to show your skills to international employers and build professional relationships across borders.